navis-org/pymaid/docs/source/overview.rst

 - :func:`pymaid.rmaid.init_rcatmaid`: initialize connection with Catmaid server in R
 - :func:`pymaid.rmaid.data2py`: wrapper to convert R data to Python
-- :func:`pymaid.rmaid.nblast`: wrapper to use Nat's NBLAST on Pymaid neurons
+- :func:`pymaid.rmaid.nblast`: wrapper to nblast a set neurons against external database
+- :func:`pymaid.rmaid.nblast_allby_all`: wrapper to nblast a set of neurons against each other
 - :func:`pymaid.rmaid.neuron2py`: converts R neuron and neuronlist objects to Pymaid neurons
 - :func:`pymaid.rmaid.neuron2r`: converts Pymaid neuron and list of neurons to R neuron and neuronlist objects, respectively